-One of the biggest questions I see (and even get), however, comes in the form of design questions.
+One of the biggest questions I see (and even get) comes in the form of design questions.

-Many people, ready to start their content marketing efforts on WordPress, whether it be to build awareness for their product or to start a successful blog, get hung up on the design aspects of their site.
+Many people, ready to start their content marketing efforts, get hung up on the design aspects of their site.

-I’d like to think that this post will put these worries to rest.
+I’d like to think that this post will put many of these worries to rest.

 And there is no shame in that.
 If you’re a writer, your craft is in writing, not in designing blogs.